02developer/yapper/README.md

 </div>

 This is a repository for the game I have been developing in Python for macOS using the Ren’Py Engine called Yapper.
-I want it to be a fun, open-source tool for healthcare students (nursing students, PA students, medical students) to practice patient interviews and medical communication skills in a timed setting.
+I want it to be a free, fun tool for healthcare students (nursing students, PA students, medical students) to practice patient interviews and medical communication skills in a timed setting.
 However, if you do not fall into one of those categories or are just generally curious about how clinical encounters work, this tool is for you as well.

 ## Design
 - [ ] Styled like a 16 bit gameboy advance game to pay homage some of my favorite video games during my childhood years (The Legend of Zelda: The Minish Cap, Pokemon Leaf Green, the Invincible Iron Man)